justerhan/code-interview-travel/README.md

 - **Images not showing**: Network/extension may block `picsum.photos`.
 Replace with your own CDN or disable images in the API code.
 TODO Should me moved into env.local as config
 - **TODO Tone not persisting**: Verify `localStorage.travel.form` and `localStorage.travel.tone` update when the Tone dropdown changes.
 Use Reset Session to clear and re-select.
 - **Tests fail to find vitest**: Make sure deps are installed (`pnpm i`) and run `pnpm test`.
 For watch mode, use `pnpm test:watch`.

+### Note on Github Actions and CI
+Tests currently fail, they should pass if I pass in OpenAI API key's but I don't want to tie it to a public repo even if they are passed in as secrets.